 And here I must make a confession: My teenage recollections of this album stop here, since my LP was too scratched-up beyond this point to listen (and in fact, that’s the vinyl copy I still own.)
 But while the final two tracks don’t have the same afterglow of memory hanging around their edges, I’ve listened to them on CD a number of times.

 “I Threw it all Away” is not bad.
 It’s got some good lines, but is this not faint praise when I’ve already said that Dylan’s worst song had some good lines?
 Well, I must say I’m not huge on filler.

 And then comes the disaster.
 “Idiot Wind” is a great song.
 It’s an angry breakup song that turns self-loathing and regretful three-quarters of the way through, ending almost re-conciliatory, but not quite.
 On “Blood on the Tracks,” its original album, it was fantastic, with angry organ licks and hard-strummed guitar underpinning Dylan’s resentment and regret, and lines like “I waited for you on my running boards/near the cypress trees as the spring-time turned/slowly into autumn.”
 Here, however, it’s apparently too complex for the (stoned) band, and Dylan in particular, to pull off.
 He caterwauls, whoever’s playing rhythm guitar changes time signatures and adds and loses bars, and in general, it’s a musical disaster, the kind I’d stop and apologize for.

 It’s a great live album, one glaring moment of idiocy and a little filler notwithstanding.
 And I have to give it an extra point for teenage nostalgia.
 6+1=7/10.

-(All music reviewed here belongs to its respective owners.
-All images marked for non-commercial re-use.)
+All content reviewed here is the property of its respective owners.
+All images found on Google Search marked for non-commercial reuse.